mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Storybook emotion with v5

-If your project use Storybook v6.x, you will need to update `.storybook/main.js` webpack config to use the most recent version of emotion.
+If your project uses Storybook v6.x, you will need to update `.storybook/main.js` webpack config to use the most recent version of emotion.

 ```js
 // .storybook/main.js